How to Promote Your Business Pre-Launch: A Step-by-Step Guide

 • Spread the Word: Use social media, email marketing, and networking to promote the event.

 • Over-promote: It’s easy to feel like you’re sharing too much, but people need to hear your message multiple times before it sticks.
 Post reminders frequently to ensure your audience doesn’t miss out.
+I promise that you’re going to get tired of talking about your business long before everyone sees you talking about it (so keep going!)

 Claim Online Listings